broadinstitute/gnomad-browser/deploy/docs/LoadingLargeDatasets.md

 ## 1. Set [shard allocation filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/shard-allocation-filtering.html)

 This configures existing indices so that data stays on permanent data pods and does not migrate to temporary ingest pods.
-You can issue the following request to the `_all` index to pin existing indices to a particular node set.
+You can issue the following request to the `_all` index to pin existing indices to a particular nodeSet.

 ```
 curl -u "elastic:$ELASTICSEARCH_PASSWORD" "http://localhost:9200/_all/_settings" -XPUT --header "Content-Type: application/json" --data @- <<EOF